 before he learned to speak English.
 He came to this country with no knowledge at

 all of the English language.
 He then came to Columbus because there were

 relatives of his in Columbus.
 I think they were cousins on his mother’s side.

 I’m not really sure of the relationship.
 They were in the scrap business so they

 offered him a job.
 And he started peddling with a horse and buggy.
 That was his

 big paying job.
-He must have been eighteen or nineteen at that time.
+He must have been 18 or 19at that time.

 Interviewer: So he didn’t have skills?

 Meizlish: No. All the skills he acquired were self acquired.
 He didn’t attend school in the United States but he did learn to read and write

 very well and managed to develop into quite a businessman.
 My mother came, ofcourse, with her parents and they settled in Columbus.
 There were five children – three sisters and one brother.
 My father had four sisters and one brother.